24 Free Bar Graph and Chart Templates (PPT, PDF)

 Step 5: Finalize the scale range

-To ensure that all of the data and statistics of the various types are included in your bar graph, the next step is to finalize the scale range.
+To ensure that all of the data and statistics of the various types are included in it, the next step is to finalize the scale range.

 Step 6: Draw the graph

-Finally, it is time for you to draw the bar graph so as to represent the information given; in this instance, it is the number and types of fruits.
-Ensure that you use a proper template to draw the correct bar graph.
+Finally, it is time for you to draw the graph so as to represent the information given; in this instance, it is the number and types of fruits.
+Ensure that you use a proper template to draw it correctly.

 Types of Bar Graphs

-Depending on the data you want to represent graphically, you can choose from a variety of bar graph types.
+Depending on the data you want to represent graphically, you can choose from a variety of types.

-The following are types of bar graphs that you can draw:
+The following are types that you can draw:

 Vertical bar graph

-A vertical bar graph is a diagram that uses bars to represent grouped data vertically.
+It is a diagram that uses bars to represent grouped data vertically.
 These bars represent the measure of the data being represented; that is, the y-axis contains the data displayed by the bars’ height, which represents the values.
-For example:

-The y-axis in the vertical bar graph above displays the numerical values of the temperature for each day.
+The y-axis displays the numerical values of the temperature for each day.

 Vertical graph